 TOPS TIPS FOR PREVENTING WEEKEND MIGRAINE ATTACKS

 Get up at the same time on Saturday as you do Monday – Friday.
 The Migraine Brain likes consistency.

 2. KEEP STRESS LEVELS SOMEWHAT STEADY ALL WEEK

 Keep stress levels as steady as you can all week.
 Try not to completely relax on the weekend.

-3. CONSUME CAFFEINE LIKE A DRUG
+3. CONSUME CAFFEINE LIKE IT'S MEDICINE

 If you drink coffee during the week, make sure to also drink it on the weekends.
 Understand that having your coffee two hours later, or not at all on Saturday, is a controllable migraine trigger.
 Alternatively, wean yourself off coffee entirely (which is not easy, and you may have a number of migraine attacks as you do it).